occisn/cl-utils/README.md

 Some functions are specific to SBCL.

-This repository is not supposed to be forked or included in another project.
-It is more a kind of shelf with many functions, where each function is self-supporting: it does not require another function of the project (in case it requires another function of the project, the said function is included with `flet` or `labels`); in case of dependency to specific packages (`drakma`...), it is clearly specified.
+This project is a kind of shelf providing many functions.
+With a few clearly indicated exceptions, these functions are self-supporting.
+They do not require any dependency, or to be built/integrated in any specific way.
+Because "the truly reusable code is the one that you can simply copy-paste".

 When relevant, functions and macros are illustrated with `SHOW-xxx`.

 A test suite is proposed.
-In addition to traditional tests, when several implementations of the same function are ptoposed, tests file may *(i)* check that they yield the same returns and *(ii)* compare speed (do not forget to set: `speed = 3` in `asd` files).
+In addition to traditional tests, when several implementations of the same function are proposed, tests file may *(i)* check that they yield the same returns and *(ii)* compare speed (do not forget to set: `speed = 3` in `asd` files).

 Minimal ASDF example : see [dedicated repository](https://github.com/occisn/cl-minimal-asdf-example)